 22. Loch Ness

+Must have on great British bucket list?
 Rady to meet face to face with Nessie?
 The legendary Loch Ness Monster.
 Well, you have to be lucky to spot it.
-But have you camera steady – you might be the one to capture it on a picture.
+Book a Loch Ness boat trip and have your camera steady – you might be the one to capture it on a picture.

 23. Snowdonia National Park